ARM-software/arm-trusted-firmware/docs/design/firmware-design.rst

 Cortex-A15 target.

 Platform can also set ``ARM_WITH_NEON=yes`` to enable neon support.
-Note that using neon at runtime has constraints on non secure wolrd context.
+Note that using neon at runtime has constraints on non secure world context.
 TF-A does not yet provide VFP context management.

 Directive ``ARM_CORTEX_A<x>`` and ``ARM_WITH_NEON`` are used to set